-- 4. Peer mentoring program has begun.
-Pilot occurred in FY 2017-18, and program will expand in FY 2018-19 mainly through BSI funding. - 5.
-24/7 Online tutoring was available continually through FY 2017-18, and will continue into FY 2018-19. - 6.
-Completed strategic planning for CTTL. - 7.
-Conducted team building workshop for the Learning Center. - c.
+- 1. SI expanded. - 2.
+Retention Specialist hired. - 3.
+Peer mentoring program continued.
+Pilot occured in FY 2017-18, and program expanded in FY 2018-19 mainly through BSI funding. - 4.
+24/7 Online tutoring was available continually through FY 2018-19, and will continue into FY 2019-20. - 5.
+Completed CPR for Library and Learning Center - c. c.
 Students will be able to demonstrate skills central to information literacy as a result of formal and informal interaction with the Library. - 1.
-Established a Faculty and Student Canvas Help Desk in the library. - 2.
-Continue support for Skyline College's Promise, through the lending library and textbook reserve.
-Program was successfully transferred to the Bookstore. - 3.
-OER efforts continued through a grant funded by PIF and a Zero-Textbook Grant through the CCCCO (Houpis: Project Director). - 4.
+Established a Faculty and Student Canvas Help Desk in the library.

+- 2. Continue support for Skyline College's Promise, through the lending library and textbook reserve.
+Program was successfully transferred to the Bookstore. - OER efforts continued through a grant funded by PIF and a Zero-Textbook Grant through the CCCCO - 4.
 Continue and expand library outreach efforts.
 New for this year was poetry readings - 5.
-Continue and expand efforts to support the BS in respiratory care. - 6.
-Retested team dynamics for Library.
-Results showed significant improvement. - d.
+Hired dedicated ZTC Librarian. - d.
 In support of learning, faculty will create and utilize technology enhanced learning environments and alternative modes of delivery that are proven to have a positive impact on student retention and graduation.
 ASLT is committed to be well informed of trending and cutting edge technology that can enhance student retention and graduation.